reactexcel/fmclarity/ROADMAP.md

 IN PROGRESS
 -----------
+* All teams are automatically listed as suppliers for themselves

 -----------
 * Button hover state is currently modified using opacity, should be set using less command background-color:darken(@color)